Quantum-to-classical transition and imprints of continuous spontaneous localization in classical bouncing universes: CSL modified tensor modes and power spectrum in the matter bounce

 \subsection{CSL in brief}

 The CSL model proposes a unified dynamical description which suppresses the quantum effects, such as the superposition of states in the macroscopic regime, and reproduces the predictions of quantum mechanics in the microscopic regime.
 In CSL, a unified dynamical description is achieved by appropriately modifying the Schr\"{o}dinger equation.
 This modification is carried out by adding nonlinear terms and a stochastic behavior which is encoded through a Wiener process~\cite{csl}.
 The modified Schr\"{o}dinger equation encompasses an amplification mechanism which makes the new terms negligible in the quantum regime, hence retrieving the dynamics predicted by quantum mechanics.
-At the same time, it should make the new terms dominant in the classical regime, so that the classical-like behavior of the system is attained in the classical domain (for reviews, see Refs.~\cite{csl-reviews}).
-Although, it should be clarified that, in the implementation of CSL for the case of primordial perturbations \cite{jerome-2012}, the above mentioned amplification mechanism does not arise.
-Upon taking into account such modifications, the modified Schr\"{o}dinger equation is given by
+At the same time, it should make the new terms dominant in the classical regime, so that a suitable behavior of the system is attained in the classical domain (for reviews, see Refs.~\cite{csl-reviews}).
+Although, it should be clarified that, in the implementation of CSL for the case of primordial perturbations~\cite{jerome-2012,suratna-2013}, the above mentioned amplification mechanism does not arise.